Sabri-bel/PP1/README.md

 ## Features
 ### 1. Features available in each page:

-- __Responsive header__ that allow the user to come back to the home page directly by clicking the header

 - __Navigation Bar__ that allow the user to navigate between the contents easily

 ![image of header and nav](/assets/media/header.png)